kyleramirez/react-ssr-app/README.md

 - React server-side rendering

+- want to have streaming
-- side effects
+    - can't have streaming with side effects for the document title
-- real demonstrated streaming
+    -

+- want to have side effects for document title
-- HMR / React Fast Refresh
+- want to have React Fast Refresh
-- minification
+- want to be able to include from the src directory on whole front-end